tableaunoir/tableaunoir/README.md

 ### Give a lecture

-Tableaunoir is used for teaching at ENS Rennes.
-The main advantage is that the screen is fully black: there are no buttons that annoy or distract the students (in my personal use, I simply hide the toolbar).
+Tableaunoir is **used for teaching** at ENS Rennes.
+The main advantage is that, by hiding the toolbar, the **screen is fully black**: there are no buttons that annoy or distract the students (in my personal use, I simply hide the toolbar).
 Tableaunoir is controlled by a graphic tablet and by the keyboard of the computer (7 keys!).
 It makes it very interactive compared to fixed slides.

 <img src="./photos/tableaunoir_amphi.jpg" title="A photo showcasing the use of tableaunoir in a real course taught in an amphitheater (1/3)" alt="A photo showcasing the use of tableaunoir in a real course taught in an amphitheater (1/3)" width="300"/> <img src="./photos/tableaunoir_amphi2.jpg" title="A photo showcasing the use of tableaunoir in a real course taught in an amphitheater (2/3)" alt="A photo showcasing the use of tableaunoir in a real course taught in an amphitheater (2/3)" width="300"/> <img src="./photos/tableaunoir_amphi3.jpg" title="A photo showcasing the use of tableaunoir in a real course taught in an amphitheater (3/3)" alt="A photo showcasing the use of tableaunoir in a real course taught in an amphitheater (3/3)" width="300"/>